aibhleog/plotting-playground/README.md

 - Any supplementary scripts or information needed
 - The `python` plotting script itself

 I've also added my personal `matplotlibrc` file so that if you download this repository and run one of the scripts, you should see the exact same figures as found in the folders.
+If you like the way they look and want your general plots to have those characteristics, follow the guidelines in the `matplotlibrc` file on where to put a copy of the file on your personal computer.

 ## Here's what some of these figures look like: